donnels/jupyter-aarch64/README.md

-# jupyter-aarch64
+# jupyter-r-aarch64
-Running jupyter on arm64/aarch64
+Running r on jupyter in docker on arm64/aarch64

 ## STATUS - Work in Progress (not ready for release yet)
 - Base Docker Build working